A Chiastic Reconfiguration Of Joel

 In the period after Christ's death, Christian Judahites (God's servants) manifested the gifts of the Spirit, particularly the gift of prophesy; God apparently poured out these miraculous abilities in common people ("all people", not only prophets) partly in an effort to save as many Judahites as possible (see 1 Cor.
 14:22). ( Peter quotes this passage on the day of Pentecost in Acts 2:17-21.
 In Acts, the passage begins "In the last days", by which is likely meant, the time before the destruction of Jerusalem.)

-Judahite historian Josephus and Roman historian Tacitus reported great signs and wonders before the sacking of Jerusalem in 70AD ("the great and dreadful day of the Lord" of this Period).
+Judahite historian Josephus and Roman historian Tacitus reported great signs and wonders before the sacking of Jerusalem in 70AD ("the great and dreadful day of the Lord" of this Period) - these signs presumably provided the righteous additional signals to flee.
 Note that the passage in 2:30-31a forms an inverted parallelism: the "blood and fire and billows of smoke" are signs on earth, and the signs of the "sun and moon" are in the heavens.

 Chapter 2 32 And everyone who calls on the name of the Lord will be saved; for on Mount Zion and in Jerusalem there will be deliverance, as the Lord has said; the remnant will be those whom the LORD calls.

 The righteous Judahites believed in Christ and obeyed him, and they were saved both physically and spiritually, for Christ is the way to God (John 14:6).
-Several prophecies have predicted that the righteous will be saved in this Period ("as the Lord has said") - see for example Isaiah 26:1-4,3:10.
-Those who accepted Christ's message and heeded his call (the Christian Judahites are "those whom the LORD calls") to flee to the mountains on seeing the Romans at Jerusalem were saved (Matt.24:15-18). ( Paul quotes from vs 2:32 in a slightly different context in Rom.
+Several prophecies have predicted that the righteous will be saved in this Period ("as the Lord has said") - see for example Isaiah 26:1-4, Isaiah 3:10.
+Those who accepted Christ's message and heeded his call (the Christian Judahites are "those whom the LORD calls") to flee to the mountains on seeing the Romans at Jerusalem were delivered from a cruel death (Matt.24:15-18). ( Paul quotes from vs 2:32 in a slightly different context in Rom.
 10:13.)

 Conclusion